 Novel coronavirus SARS CoV2, which causes COVID-19.
-Meanwhile, new COVID mutations called variants have spread across the U.S., including the newer Omicron variant.
+Meanwhile, new COVID mutations called variants have spread across the U.S., including the newer Omicron subvariants.
 Microphotography by National Institute on Allergy and Infectious Diseases.

 For the first time, Florida has reached at least 1 million COVID-19 infections, a grim milestone that rose over nine months’ time, beginning with two coronavirus cases announced Sunday, March 1, to 1,008,166 on Tuesday, Dec.
 1.

 Over that period, the global pandemic sparked economic hardships, from lockdowns, school closures, and job losses, to Florida’s unemployment benefits nightmare, businesses losses, state revenue losses, and even entire industries struggling to survive.

 The state now joins only two other states in the nation — Texas and California —with at least 1 million infections, according to the federal Centers for Disease Control and Prevention.
 Both Texas and California have already surpassed the 1 million milestone.

 The Florida Department of Health reported a total of 999,319 infections on Monday, Nov.
 30, and on Tuesday, the figure jumped to more than 1 million for the first time.

 “Reaching the 1 million threshold is an alarming place to be.
 But even before the pandemic, millions of Floridians were uninsured and struggling to put food on the table,” Sadaf Knight, CEO of the Florida Policy Institute, said in an email to the Florida Phoenix.